Network Centrality and Clustering

 What can a min \(s\)-\(t\) cut tell us about a graph?

-Let’s look at the karate club, in which I’ve highlighted the president and the instructor:
+Let’s look at the karate club, in which I’ve highlighted the president and the instructor (in red and blue, respectively).

 Code